MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 -   Paging files

 -   System Volume Information folder.
-To protect system information for a computer you'll need to select the computer's system state as the protect group member.
+To protect the system information of a computer, you'll need to select the computer's system state as the protect group member.

 -   Non-NTFS volumes

 -   Files containing hard links or symbolic links from Windows Vista.

--   Files with any of the following combinations of attributes:
+-   Files with any of the following combination of attributes:

     -   Encryption and reparse